ArielSibaja91/ArielSibaja91/README.md

 # 💻 Tech Stack:

 My stack is based on the use of Javascript and Typescript for the development of web apps, I specialize in React and NodeJS, with their respective ecosystems of libraries and tools.
 In addition to being familiar with the Vue.js ecosystem.
-I'm currently learning Golang for backend development to create apps with excellent performance and efficiency.
+I'm currently learning .NET for backend development, to create performant and efficient apps.

 ### ⚙️ Fundamentals: